Opioid Prevention PSAs

 In 2018, DBHDD was awarded a two-year grant from the Substance Abuse Mental Health Service Administration (SAMHSA) to address the opioid crisis.
 The SOR initiatives collaborate with a variety of community-based organizations, academic institutions, public safety departments, and mass media agencies to deliver evidence-based strategies, practices, and programs.

 Red Ribbon Campaign

 The Red Ribbon Campaign is a media and activity-driven strategy aimed at building universal awareness of the importance of a drug-free lifestyle.
 During each year’s Red Ribbon Week (October 23–31), schools and communities are encouraged to develop messages and activities to demonstrate their commitment to living drug-free lifestyles.

 Vaping refers to the use of any device, such as an electronic cigarette, or e-cigarette, which fundamentally heats a liquid solution into an aerosol that is inhaled into the lungs of the person using it.
 These devices are sometimes referred to as electronic nicotine delivery systems (ENDS).
 They include e-cigarettes, e-cigs, e-pipes, e-cigars, cigalikes, e-hookahs, mods, vapes, vape pens, tank systems, and rebuildable dripping atomizers.

 Voices for Prevention (V4P)

-V4P provides policy education regarding substance abuse prevention-related legislation and supporting activities for service providers, schools systems, representatives, parents and community members.
+V4P provides policy education regarding substance abuse prevention-related legislation and supporting activities for service providers, school systems, representatives, parents, and community members.
 They collaborate with law enforcement agencies to develop and employ tools that reduce and prevent substance abuse in Georgia.